 - Principles of Management: Introduced by Henri Fayol, these 14 principles of management play a key role in establishing as well as running a business.
 Each principle is taught in detail with examples to support them.
 Even though every student coming from a commerce background would already be aware of these, everyone must be thorough with all 14 principles.

 - Business Economics: Business Economics can be divided into two parts; Macroeconomics and Microeconomics.
-Macroeconomics deals with the structure and behavior of the entire economy as a whole.
+Macroeconomics deals with the structure and behaviour of the entire economy as a whole.
 In simple words, it explains how an economy works on a large scale.
 On the other hand, Microeconomics deals with only an individual element of an economy, which is where it differs from Macroeconomics.

 - Financial and Management accounting: In any business, keeping tabs on the finances i.e., how much money is coming in or going out is necessary.
 Knowing which elements to debit or credit, how to balance a sheet, making a BRS, or even maintaining different accounts is important.
 This subject teaches students how to keep an eye on money to save themselves from any kind of fraud in the future.

 - E-commerce: With everything being digitalized in this modern-day world, most of the business-related tasks like transfer of money, paying taxes, taking orders, or even making presentations are being carried out on computers.
 This has been helpful to many business organizations since it helps them reach their potential customers who are out of the traditional retail reach.
 Computing knowledge is important to carry out E-commerce.